How did you go with that calculator from last week’s article?

 We’ve talked a lot about saving here on this blog so far.
 And that’s because I’m lazy!

-If they can only manage to shave their expenses down by 5k, to 55k per year… they still cut their required nest egg down by 100 grand! ($1.1m required, instead of $1.2m)
+If they can only manage to shave their expenses down by $5k, they still move their target closer by $100k!

-What this means is any reduction in annual spending has basically a 20X benefit!
+Basically, this means any reduction in annual spending has a 20x benefit!

 Make no mistake, there is a direct link between desired spending and retirement.
 Folks can happily work for decades building their equity well into the millions, to pay for the lifestyle they apparently need.